Bio-Dome: Critical reception

 On Rotten Tomatoes, the film has an approval rating of 4% based on reviews from 27 critics.
 The critical consensus reads: "Like its two obnoxious protagonists, this dreadfully unfunny Pauly Shore vehicle should remain separated from society."
-On Metacritic, it has a score of 1 out of 100 based on reviews from 10 critics, indicating "overwhelming dislike".
+On Metacritic, it has a score of 1 out of 100 based on reviews from 10 critics, indicating "overwhelming dislike", being tied for the lowest on the website.
 Audiences surveyed by CinemaScore gave the film a grade B− on scale of A to F.

 Leonard Klady of Variety wrote: "It's not by any means inspired madness.
 Neither the script nor direction lives up to the concept, and the picture evolves into a 'Bio'-degradable hash rather than a zany sendup of potent issues and serious intents gone awry."
 Owen Gleiberman of Entertainment Weekly gave the film a grade F, saying "Even with the low expectations any reasonable viewer brings to a Shore flick, this rates only stupid-plus."
 Stephen Holden of The New York Times called it "inept in almost every respect".
 Travis Clark of Business Insider deemed it the "3rd worst movie of all time" according to critical and audience reactions.